chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - So beautiful and so... deadly.
 - Yeah.
 ***
 - You know, you got to understand.
-This is what I've been telling people for I don't know how long... please, not the computer.
+This is what I've been telling people for I don't know how long...
+- Please, not the computer.
 - Hai!
 - Come on, Chuck!
 - Do something!
 - Give me the... that's my friend!
 - Okay, look, he's not that good of a friend.
 - Didn't you hang that shelf?
+***
 - Damn it.
+***
 - Nah, I've been through it.
-***
 - It's dead.
 It's totally fried.
 - This hard drive was... m\*rder.
 - What if you were the unwitting target of a ninja vendetta, and he returns tonight to strangle you with his nunchakus?